 Interacting with participants

 All participants enter a live booth without camera or microphone access, and can only listen to the conversation happening in the booth.
 There'll be an audio notification for every first participant who enters an empty booth.
 Live booths can host four participants ‘on screen’, i.e. with full audio and video capabilities.
-While there isn't a limit on the number of employees that can be ‘on stage’ in a live booth, we recommend a maximum of four employees in the booth at one time.
 Do note that whilst in a live booth, everyone is taking part in the same conversation, it's not possible to have separate conversations.

 If a participant wants to interact with you or your team with full audio and video capabilities, they will have to send a request (accompanied by an audio notification) to you to enable their camera and microphone.
 You and your colleagues review and approve the request in order for them to join you ’on screen’.